Abrar-Akbar/django-containerized-setup/README.md

 # django-containerized-setup
-Deploy a Django application containerized with PostgreSQL database using Docker
+eploy a Django application containerized with PostgreSQL database using Docker